victorggonzalez/billextractor/Readme.md

 - **Powered by OpenAI**: Leverages advanced language models for accurate data extraction.

 ## How It Works 🛠️
 1. Upload a bill or receipt in PDF format.
+You can use the sample bill provided in the data folder.
 2. The AI processes the document and extracts relevant information.
 3. View or download the extracted data in a structured format.